DevExpress-Examples/mvvm-application-with-wpf-bars/Readme.md

 }
 ```

-<p>The PersonViewModel class also contains a non-model related property (IsReadOnly).
-This property prevents objects from being modified by an end-user.</p>
+The `PersonViewModel` class also contains a non-model related property (`IsReadOnly`).
+This property prevents objects from being modified by an end-user:

 ```cs
 public class PersonViewModel : ViewModelBase {